MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 # Deploy Azure DevOps Builds with App Center
 You can deploy your apps from Azure DevOps to  App Center with the **Deploy with App Center** Task.

+> [!NOTE]
+> For on-premise version servers, please ensure that you are using the `3.173.0` version or newer.
+All older versions will not be working after **February 1, 2021**.

 ## Creating a signed build
 Only signed builds can be deployed and installed to devices, ensure your existing Azure DevOps build definition produces a signed build.